This is an extra large, 12 player map largely based on the campaign scenario geography/locations, scaled relative to the campaign overland map.

 The scenario is loosely set at the beginning of the campaign following Queen Elwyn's assassination, with certain events having already happened for balance reasons (ie: King Inioch is resurrected, Orcs have conquered Telstar, etc).

-This map is intended to be used with my "Inioch's Competitive LAN Ruleset", but should still work with 1.36 (only missing resources I can think of are Lizards Turtle Ram/ Undead Necromancer at start).
+This map is intended to be used with my "Inioch's Competitive LAN Ruleset", but should still work with 1.36 **edit: never mind, many crypts are missing items on 1.36. will have to fix later**

 All AI recommended to be set to CPU Emperor, Allied Victory on.

 Consider this map to be a work-in-progress for a couple weeks following initial submission as I find bugs/oversight.
 I will post an update when finalized.

 This map is a fantastic concept, well-executed.
 There are all sorts of details which people who've played the campaigns will recognise.

 I haven't played the map yet, but looking through it in the editor, I don't see any serious problems arising.
 Altars, income structures, Nodes, independents, and every other feature all occur in reasonable frequency.
 There is a higher frequency of larger towns compared to most maps but this is not a problem.
 It really has everything you might want.

 Nine of the twelves races look to have fairly equal starts and opportunities.